Arbitration Rules and Procedures of Badan Arbitrase Nasional Indonesia (BANI Arbitration Center).

 If the Tribunal is to comprise only one sole arbitrator, the Claimant may, in the request for arbitration, propose to the Chairman one or more individuals meeting the requirements as a recommendation to act as sole arbitrator.
 If the Respondent accepts one of the candidates nominated by the Claimant, with the approval of the Chairman, the individual may be designated as sole arbitrator.
 However, if there is no candidate nominated by the Claimant that is acceptable to the Respondent, unless both parties agree on a Tribunal comprising three arbitrators, the Chairman of BANI shall immediately designate an individual who shall act as sole arbitrator, which designation may not be rejected or objection may not be lodged by either party except on demonstrable grounds of lack of independence or impartiality.
 If the parties do not accept a sole arbitrator, and/or the Chairman considers that the dispute in question is of a complex nature and/or the scale of the dispute in question or the quantum in dispute is such that a Tribunal comprising three arbitrators is clearly warranted, then the Chairman shall inform the parties of the matter and a period of 7 (seven) days shall be given to them each to designate an arbitrator chosen by them and if this is not complied with then the stipulation in Article 11 paragraph (3) below shall apply.

 2. Designation Failure

-In any case in which either party shall fail to designate or appoint an arbitrator within the time limitation as set out herein within not more than 14 (fourteen) days from notice or request to do so, taking into consideration the provision in Article 8 (3), the Chairman shall be authorised to make such appointment on behalf of that party.
+In any case in which either party fails to designate or appoint an arbitrator within the time limitation as set out herein within not more than 14 (fourteen) days from notice or request to do so, taking into consideration the provision in Article 6 (4) and Article 8 (3), the Chairman shall be authorised to make such appointment on behalf of that party.